LAST UPDATED: MARCH 31, 2021

 House sitters with pet care experience can highlight the qualification in their profile.
 If they have attended to sick pets and those requiring special care, this is worth mentioning in an online profile.

-For instance, we noticed an elder dog was drinking an awful lot of water.
+Take Lola, for instance.
+We noticed this elder dog was drinking an awful lot of water.
 So we controlled and recorded the dog’s water consumption by measuring out 8oz at a time.
 After about four days, it appeared that her water intake was at the very high end of normal, and so at the owner’s request, we took the dog in for some bloodwork.
 The vet determined that she was OK, and the owners were so grateful that their housesitters took the time and care to look out for their beloved dog.

 Caring for different types of pets is a big responsibility.
 This is especially true if the pets need special care and medication.
 Word to the wise: if you are not comfortable with animals, avoid house sitting in a home with pets!